iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 But first, let’s get a baseline model by generating audio sample by sample, like WaveNet does.
 The code for all of these experiments is open-source!
 [Link to code omitted for anonymization, reading the code is not necessary for understanding the blog post.]
 I forked Andrej Karpathy’s [nanoGPT](https://github.com/karpathy/nanoGPT) repo, a simple implementation of GPT-2.

 Text and audio are kind of the same from the perspective of the language model: it’s just tokens in, tokens out.
 The only thing we need to do is to quantize the continuous values of the samples into discrete buckets.
-Like WaveNet, we’ll use the ["μ-law algorithm"](https://en.wikipedia.org/wiki/%CE%9C-law_algorithm) to get 256 buckets.
+Like WaveNet, we’ll use the "μ-law algorithm" <d-cite key="ITU-G711" /> to get 256 buckets.
 We’ll treat those as 256 possible tokens.

 Let’s train a language model on audio tokenized like this.
-For the dataset, we’ll use the [Libri-Light](https://ai.meta.com/tools/libri-light/) dataset, following AudioLM <d-cite key="DBLP:journals/taslp/BorsosMVKPSRTGTZ23" />.
+For the dataset, we’ll use the Libri-Light dataset <d-cite key="DBLP:conf/icassp/KahnRZKXMKLCFLS20" />, following AudioLM <d-cite key="DBLP:journals/taslp/BorsosMVKPSRTGTZ23" />.
 Its train split contains 50k hours in total, but we’ll go with 1000 hours for this experiment.
 With this sample-by-sample tokenization, we end up with a dataset of 53 GB.

-We train a small-ish transformer of 151.28M parameters, about the size of the [smallest GPT-2 variant](https://openai.com/index/better-language-models/).
+We train a small-ish transformer of 151.28M parameters, about the size of the smallest GPT-2 variant <d-cite key="radford2019language" />.
 When we sample from the model, it makes babbling sounds (warning, loud at times!):

 {% include audio.liquid path="assets/img/2026-04-27-neural-audio-codecs/20250925_140600_3.wav" controls=true class="audio-sample" %}